The Parent PLUS Loan Crisis

 In October 2011 the U.S. Department of Education changed a key requirement for the program.
 Thousands of families have been hit hard as parents have discovered they no longer qualify for Parent PLUS Loans.
 This drop should be a concern to all of higher education as students the country needs the most find it more difficult to get the education they need and we need them to have.

-Please read UNCF’s new report, THE PARENT PLUS LOAN CRISIS: An Urgent Crisis Facing Students at the Nation’s HBCUs, and join us in calling on the Department of Education to immediately reinstate its original Parent PLUS credit requirements while it conducts a transparent and deliberate review process for new criteria.
+UNCF's report, THE PARENT PLUS LOAN CRISIS: An Urgent Crisis Facing Students at the Nation's HBCUs, documented the crisis and called on the Department of Education to immediately reinstate its original Parent PLUS credit requirements while it conducts a transparent and deliberate review process for new criteria.

 Media – Learn more about what UNCF is saying about the Parent PLUS loan issue and how it is affecting low-income minority students across the country.